saumyashukla21/youtube-trend-analysis-sheets/README.md

 ## Key Insights

-- Gaming leads in average views while Science & Technology leads in average engagement rate — showing that a category driving more views doesn't necessarily drive the most engagement.
+- Gaming leads in average views while Science & Technology leads in average engagement rate.
+This shows it is not necessary that a category driving more views drive the most engagement rate.
-- Thursday shows the highest average engagement rate, followed by Friday — possibly because these are pre-weekend days when viewers seek out content, though this would need further data to confirm.
-Notably, Wednesday has the highest average views, showing that peak viewership and peak engagement don't always align.
+- Thursday has highest avg engagement rate followed by Friday, possible because these are pre-weekend days seeking content though it needs further data to confirm this.
+However, it is also notable that the highest avg view day is Wednesday.
+This shows peak viewership and engagement do not always align.
-- Entertainment has the highest video volume, while Science & Technology sits at the bottom (1.46%) among the top 10 categories — yet it shows a notably higher engagement rate, suggesting smaller categories may retain more engaged, niche audiences.
+- Entertainment Category has the highest video volume, while Science & Technology is at the bottom (1.46%) category in Top 10 but it shows notably higher engagement rate suggesting smaller categories has high retention rate due to niche audiences.
-- T-Series dominates the channel leaderboard with over 2 billion total views — driven by consistent, frequent trending appearances rather than a single viral video.
+- T-series is dominating the channel leaderboard by total views with more than 2Billions, suggesting that it has more trending appearances rather than one single viral video
-- Like ratio and engagement rate show a positive but moderate correlation (r = 0.35), suggesting well-received videos tend to generate somewhat more engagement, though the two aren't the same thing.
+- Like ratio and engagement rate shows positive but moderate correlation (r=0.35).
+It suggests that well-received videos (most liked videos) tend to generate more engagement as well.
-- Saturday and Sunday show among the lowest average views and engagement rates of the week — contrary to the assumption that weekend leisure time would boost video performance.
+- Saturday and Sunday show among the lowest average views, and engagement rate of the week, contrary to an assumption that weekend leisure time will boost the video performance and virality.
-- Title length showed virtually no correlation with views (r = -0.05), indicating that other factors — category, timing, thumbnail — likely matter far more than how long a title is.

 ## Recommendations

-- Gaming and Entertainment are the strongest choices for maximizing reach, as they consistently draw the highest average views.
+- Prioritizing Gaming & Entertainment Category would more profitable if one wants reach as they consistently draw the highest average views.
-- For community/loyalty, explore less-saturated categories like Science & Technology, which show higher engagement rates despite smaller audiences.
+- For Community/Loyalty, one should explore less-saturated categories like Science & Technology as it has higher engagement rates, suggesting that it has a smaller but more invested audience.
-- Creators should decide which metric matters most to them before choosing a publish day, since peak viewership and peak engagement fall on different days.
+- Creators should decide which metrics matter to them more before deciding publish date because peak engagement and peak viewership have different days.
-- Given Entertainment's 44.7% share of trending videos, it's worth tracking category concentration over time to assess whether this reflects a structural or algorithmic bias.
+- As entertainment has 44.7% share of trending videos, it worth tracking category concentration over time to look if its structural bias or algorithmic in what gets promoted to trending.
-- For channel growth, consider consistent, high-frequency publishing (as demonstrated by T-Series) rather than relying on a single viral video.
+- For Channel growth, one should consider consistent high frequency publishing (as demonstrated by T-Series) rather than relying on one viral video.
-- Track engagement rate and like ratio separately, as they show only a moderate correlation — a video can be well-liked without necessarily having a higher engagement rate.
+- Tracking engagement rate and like ratio separately as they have moderate correlation, it shows the possibility that a video might be well-liked but might not have higher engagement rate.

 ---